The Best Eco-Friendly Brands That Makes Us Feel Both Chic and Smug

 When you think about sustainable shopping, do images of hemp sandals and homemade lavender body oils come to mind?
 Unfortunately, this outdated idea of earth-friendly, ethically sourced products still defines what we think of the sustainable fashion and beauty markets.
 For public relations vets Erin Allweiss and Melody Serafino, that sparked an idea for The No. 29, their New York communications firm that focuses on chic brands with a mission.
 Their client roster makes for a shopping list your best-dressed eco-savvy L.A. friend would be asking for: Veja shoes, Ilegal Mezcal, Devialet speakers, ANTHOM clothing, Snoo cribs, and Nuraphones headphones.

-With mezcal, sneakers, baby cribs, and premium French speakers on their roster, among many others, Allweiss and Serafino—who split their time between New York and Paris, where several of their clients are based—are rapidly redefining what ethical shopping means and the type of customer.
+With mezcal, sneakers, baby cribs, and premium French speakers on their roster, among many others, Allweiss and Serafino—who split their time between New York and Paris, where several of their clients are based—are rapidly redefining what ethical shopping means and what that customer looks like.
 “People who care about sustainability or fair wages are going to know which brands to orient themselves towards,” says Allweiss.
 “For people who don’t necessarily know about this or care, hopefully [these brands] bring [them] into considering sustainability in a different way.
 It can be beautiful; it’s not just a hemp sack.”

 To encourage the next class of sustainability-minded entrepreneurs, I ask what advice the young founders would give to their fresh-out-of-college selves.
 “What I thought was going to be my dream job wasn’t,” says Allweiss.
 “Figure out the teams that you want to work with, too.
 Who are the people that you want to model yourself after?
 Who have created careers for themselves that feel inspiring?”